-Pokemon Duel: New Pokemon Game Released On Mobile
+‘Pokemon Duel’: New Pokemon Game Released On Mobile

 In fact, Pokemon Duel has been available in Japan for a year under the name Pokemon Co-Master.
 Because there was no announcement of the game’s release in English, fans assumed it was a Japan only release.
 But yesterday, the game debuted in English in 64 regions and countries worldwide.

-You can download Pokemon Duel from the iOs store or on Google Play.
+You can download Pokemon Duel from the iOS store or on Google Play.
 Just be sure to ask your parents’ permission before buying gems.

 [Featured Image by Tristan Fewings/Getty Images]